anadelrio/VA24_3/README.md

 In "Código trabajo" you can find the code used for cretaing the PCA (it vas created using Python).

-In "proyecto5" you can find the html which is used for creating the graphics and visualizations.
+In "proyecto5.html" you can find the html which is used for creating the graphics and visualizations.

-"Server" creates automatically a local server and executes proyecto5.html, so you can see instantly the visuals.
+"Server.bat" creates automatically a local server and executes proyecto5.html, so you can see instantly the visuals.

-"Report_guidedocument" contains a guide document of the poject, where every visualization is explained in detail.
+"Report_guidedocument.pdf" contains a guide document of the poject, where every visualization is explained in detail.

-"Presentation" contains the presentation that will be used.
+"Presentation_visual.pdf" contains the presentation that will be used.

 The directory where you execute "server" has to have the following structure: